jfgiraud/rearrange/doc/generated/md/rearr.md

 **-f** *LIST*
 Select only these fields; also print any line that contains no delimiter character, unless the -s option is specified.
-Each item of the list is a number (=1 for the first, -1 for the last) or a range (start:end where values are includes)
+Each item of the list is a number (=1 for the first, -1 for the last) or a range (start:end(:step)) where start/end values are includes and the step increment optional.

 **-c** *LIST*
 select only these characters.
 Each item of the list is a number (=1 for